AdobeDocs/experience-manager-65.en/help/forms/using/themes.md

 ## Introduction {#introduction}

 You can create and apply themes to stylize an adaptive form or an interactive communication.
 A theme contains styling details for the components and panels.
 Styles include properties such as background colors, state colors, transparency, alignment, and size.
 When you apply a theme the specified style reflects on the corresponding components.
-Theme are managed independently without a reference to an adaptive form or intreactive comunication.
+Theme are managed independently without a reference to an adaptive form or interactive communication.

 You can: